vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 There, in the Trailokyamohana\[cakra\], are the manifested Yoginīs.

-//113// Because they are gross forms of the *mātṛ kā* , these Yoginīs pervade the skin, etc. They are known as manifest for they are \[located in a *cakra* \] whose nature is to support the gross world. //114//
+//113// Because they are gross forms of the *mātṛkā* , these Yoginīs pervade the skin, etc. They are known as manifest for they are \[located in a *cakra* \] whose nature is to support the gross world. //114//

 *tatra praka ṭ ayoginyaś cakre trailokyamohane* //113//

-*mātṛ kāsthūlarūpatvāt tvagādivyāpakatvata ḥ * /
+*mātṛkāsthūlarūpatvāt tvagādivyāpakatvata ḥ * /

 *yoginya ḥ praka ṭ ā jñeyā ḥ sthūlaviśvapradhātmani* //114//

-The skin is one of the seven constituent elements of the organic body which are therefore gross \( *sthūla* \), a character shared by the so-called manifest Yoginīs, who, appropriately, abide \(and are worshipped\) in the outer square part of the *śrīcakra* \(also named *bhūgṛ ha* , “underground room”\), a part that can be said to support the world, since it is the section of the diagram that is metaphysically on the level of the manifested universe.
+The skin is one of the seven constituent elements of the organic body which are therefore gross \( *sthūla* \), a character shared by the so-called manifest Yoginīs, who, appropriately, abide \(and are worshipped\) in the outer square part of the *śrīcakra* \(also named *bhūgṛha* , “underground room”\), a part that can be said to support the world, since it is the section of the diagram that is metaphysically on the level of the manifested universe.
 It is also the plane of *vaikharī* , the lowest, gross level of the Word \( *vāc* \).

 \[There, too,\] abide the eight *siddhis* Aṇimā and the others, O great Goddess\!
 They are deep red in color; their hands make the gesture of propitiation and protection. //115// They hold the great fabulous gem and thus give the fruit one desires.